- Asked by: Nicola Sturgeon, MSP for Glasgow, Scottish National Party

 Answered by Malcolm Chisholm on 21 January 2002

-To ask the Scottish Executive, further to the publication of the Scottish Health Plan, Our National Health: A plan for action, a plan for change, what the current stage of development is of the communications programme for the Health Department and the NHS in Scotland.
+To ask the Scottish Executive, further to the publication of the Scottish Health Plan, Our National Health: A plan for action, a plan for change, how it is encouraging the consistent development of clinical information systems across Scotland.

 Answer